5 Best Procurement & Supply Chain Management Courses in Dubai

 The Association for Supply Chain Management (ASCM, formerly APICS) is based in the United States and is a 62-year-old organization, originally formed by a group of 20 production control managers.
 Today, the organization has grown to more than 45,000 members and 300 channel partners in more than 100 countries.
 It offers several certifications, but here we will focus on one in particular.

-The Certified Supply Chain Professional (CSCP) from ASCM is a single certification that also offers both self-paced and instructor-guided learning tracks.
-Aspirants need three years of related work experience or an internationally recognized bachelor’s degree to qualify.
+The CSCP Certification from ASCM is a single credential that also offers both self-paced and instructor-guided learning tracks.
+Aspirants need three years of related work experience or an internationally recognised bachelor's degree to qualify.

-The three main modules of assessment that comprises the curriculum are as follows:
+The three main modules of assessment that comprise the curriculum are as follows:

-The International Supply Chain Education Alliance (ISCEA) is based in the United States and has a worldwide network of members, holding supply chain management positions in more than 200 companies across the world.
-It conducts several workshops worldwide periodically and offers a wide range of professional certifications in procurement and supply, including the Certified Supply Chain Manager certification (CSCM).
-It also confers the Ptak Prize for Supply Chain Excellence.
+The International Supply Chain Education Alliance (ISCEA) is based in the United States and has a global network of members.
+It periodically conducts several workshops worldwide and offers a wide range of professional certifications in procurement and supply, including the Certified Supply Chain Manager certification (CSCM).

 The CSCM certification covers a wide array of subjects within the supply chain discipline.
 The certification process includes a workshop and examination that are held in several countries.
 Participants also have the option to join the workshops and take the exams online, which are proctored.